StewartLynch/Dev-Dynamic-Appplication-Message-Alerts/docs/index.md

     }
     ```

 4. Then one final thing to make this even better.
-Create an extension for View
+Create an extension for View outside of the AlertService class.
     ```swift
     extension View {

     }
     ```
-6. And then within the extension, create a function called **messageAlert** that has a single parameter that is an *AlertService*'.
+6. And then within the extension, create a function called **messageAlert** that has a single parameter that is an *AlertService*.

    1. In the body, apply the modifier function, passing in the `AlertService.AlertModifier`, providing  *alertService* as the argument.